-You draw people in by connecting them with a cause and then close the deal by subtly encouraging them to buy your products.
+You create customer journey and draw people in by connecting them with a cause.
+Then close the deal by subtly encouraging them to buy your products.

-Bonobos is an apparel brand that created a “Chino Fit Quiz” that sort of became a benchmark on the topic.
+Bonobos is an apparel brand that created a “Chino Fit Quiz” that sort of became a benchmark on the topic of content marketing.
 Anyone who wants to buy Chinos can use that quiz to find out exactly what kind of pants they should buy.

 This will help increase the reach of the content and also get backlinks from other industry websites.